MarkMorra/BackRoom-Program/README.md

 # Inventory-Managment
-# End of year project for grade 12 CS class. program was made by Mark, Ben and Kady
+# End of year project for grade 12 CS class. program was made by Mark, Ben and Cady

 Introduction: